Our History » P.S. 66 Through the Years

 P.S.
 66 Through the Years

 P.S.
 66, The Jacqueline Kennedy Onassis School, is a historic landmark in Richmond Hill, Queens.
-Built in the Romanesque style, it stands on a sturdy stone foundation and features detailed brick and terracotta designs.
+Built in the Romanesque style, the school features beautiful brick and terracotta designs and stands on a strong stone foundation.

 The school opened in 1898 to serve children from nearby farms.
-It was first called the Brooklyn Hills School, then renamed The Oxford School in 1908 when Richmond Hill officially became part of New York City.
-A large bell once sat atop the building and was rung each day to signal the start of school.
+It was first called the Brooklyn Hills School, then renamed The Oxford School in 1908 when Richmond Hill became part of New York City.
+A large bell once sat on top of the building and rang each morning to begin the school day.

-In 2003, the school was renamed to honor former First Lady Jacqueline Kennedy Onassis, recognizing her dedication to reading, education, and preserving historic landmarks.
-That same year, the building earned designation as a New York City landmark and was added to the National Register of Historic Places.
+In 2003, the school was renamed to honor Jacqueline Kennedy Onassis, recognizing her love for reading, education, and historic preservation.
+That same year, the building became an official New York City landmark and was added to the National Register of Historic Places.

-In 2020, a modern extension was completed, adding new classrooms, a computer lab, a cafeteria, and a yoga studio.
-Today, every classroom includes smart boards, document cameras, and laptops.
-Teachers design these spaces to be welcoming, engaging, and supportive places for students to learn and grow.
+In 2020, a new modern extension was added with classrooms, a computer lab, a cafeteria, and a yoga studio.
+Today, every classroom includes technology such as smart boards, document cameras, and laptops.
+Our teachers design welcoming and engaging spaces where students can learn, grow, and feel proud to be part of P.S.
+66.